rebelsky/sams-assorted-musings-reflections/open-introductory-slots-2017F.md

   22 slots in _Studying Religion: East Asia_.
 43 slots total.

 There are 209 open slots in these subjects.
-Fewer than one in two students can start with one of these core subjects.
+Fewer than one in two students can start with one of these subjects that are core to a liberal arts education [3].

 _Interdisciplinary_